rpaut03l/gn_mlops/README.md

 ## 🤝 Contributing

-This is a take-home assignment project.
+This is a test project.
 For production use, consider:
 - Adding proper TLS/SSL configuration
 - Implementing monitoring and observability
 - Adding security policies